Headstone Rock Rock Climbing

 Park on the east side of the Ryan Campground Loop, next to the bathroom.
 From there it's an easy 100 yard plus 2 minutes of 3rd class approach (past some kind bouldering, by the way).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Headstone Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Headstone Rock:

 Featured Route For Headstone Rock